microsoft/dstoolkit-km-solution-accelerator/README.md

 The respository structure of this accelerator is as follows

 --------
-- **azure-pipelines** - Azure devops pipelines to set up your CI/CD
+- **azure-pipelines** - Azure DevOps pipelines to set up your CI/CD
 - **[configuration](configuration/README.md)** - solution configuration
 - **data** - sample data to validate the solution deployment.
     - **documents** : sample documents for your KM solution